ThaMessia/SoulC/README.md

 ![SoulC](https://user-images.githubusercontent.com/68974876/130805678-5868d748-4d36-4f00-8261-95478d273c9c.png)

 As said before, SoulC is similar to Brainfuck but with some differences.
 Don't know Brainfuck but you still want to program in SoulC?
-It's okay, I prepared a documentation on the language with some examples to make it easier to understand (it's an esoteric programming language :D)
+It's okay, I prepared a documentation of the language with some examples to make it easier to understand (it's an esoteric programming language :D)

 # Documentation: